-The school may use one or more of the following sanctions in response to unacceptable behaviour:
+The school may use 1 or more of the following sanctions in response to unacceptable behaviour:

-- Sending the pupil out of the class for some time out. - A verbal reprimand and reminder of the expectations of behaviour. - Detention at break or lunchtime, or after school. - Loss of privileges for instance, the loss of a prized responsibility. - School-based community service, such as tidying a classroom - Referring the pupil to a senior member of staff - Letter or phone call home to parents/carers - Agreeing a behaviour contract. - Putting a pupil 'on report'. - Removal of the pupil from the classroom. - Time in Reflection - Suspension.
+- > Sending the pupil out of the class for some time out. - > A verbal reprimand and reminder of the expectations of behaviour. - > Detention at break or lunchtime, or after school. - > Loss of privileges for instance, the loss of a prized responsibility. - > School-based community service, such as tidying a classroom. - > Referring the pupil to a senior member of staff. - Letter or phone call home to parents/carers. - > Agreeing a behaviour contract. - > Putting a pupil 'on report'. - > Removal of the pupil from the classroom. - > A period of time in Reflection. - > Suspension.